Hebrew Classes at Beth Emet

 Guest Register Here

-Are you seeking to participate more meaningfully at services?
-This class will continue to develop Hebrew reading fluency while exploring the vocabulary, structure, and themes of Shabbat worship services and the individual prayers.
+If you’d like to participate more meaningfully at services, this class can help you continue to develop your Hebrew skills.
+Participants will develop Hebrew reading proficiency while exploring the vocabulary, structure, and themes of Shabbat worship services and prayers.
 This class meets a requirement for Adult Kabbalat Mitzvah.

 Members Register Here